usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 };
 ```

-I also implemented some bells and whistles like integrator wind up control and derivative on measurement.
-I won't go into these techniques here, but a quick google search will yield some great explanations.
+I also implemented some bells and whistles like integrator wind-up control and derivative on measurement.
+I won't go into these techniques here, but a quick Google search will yield some great explanations.

 ### The Rest of the Setup

-The code to deal with readings sensors, transmitting data, executing routines, plotting data, ect is long and not all that interesting.
+The code to deal with reading sensors, transmitting data, executing routines, plotting data, etc. is long and not all that interesting.
 If you care about those details, read the [full build log](https://michael-crum.com/FAST-ROBOTS-2023/intro/) and the [source code](https://github.com/usedhondacivic/FAST-ROBOTS-2023).

 ## Mapping the Surroundings

-Ok now we're ready for the juicy stuff.
+Ok, now we're ready for the juicy stuff.
 How about mapping out a room?

 Using a PID controller as described above, I made the robot track an angular velocity of 10 degrees / s.
 Given the sensor's delay of 150 ms per reading, this results in 2 degrees per reading.